wpmetabox/docs/_docs/extensions/mb-relationships.md

 ---|---
 Reciprocal relationship | Whether the relationship is reciprocal, e.g. a relationship between items of the same type.
 If you choose this, make sure you set the settings for "From" and "To" sides the same.

 When editing an item, the plugin will show a meta box for selecting connected items.
-In case of reciprocal relationships, because it's set between items of the same type, without selecting this setting, the plugin will show 2 meta boxes for both "from" and "to" sides.
-Selecting this setting will ensure there's only 1 meta box appears.
+In the case of reciprocal relationships, because it's set between items of the same type, without selecting this setting, the plugin will show 2 meta boxes for both "from" and "to" sides.
+Selecting this setting will ensure there's only 1 meta box that appears.

 #### Side settings